 Use stock image libraries such as unsplash.com or dreamstime.com to source appropriate images, or take your own.

-Create a digital mood board in 5 simple steps
+Create mood boards digitally in 5 simple steps

-A mood board is a handy tool for designers, event planners, and anyone who needs to visualize a concept or idea.
-Traditionally, mood boards are created by hand, with images and other bits of inspiration taped or pinned to a corkboard.
-But these days, there’s no need to limit yourself to physical materials—you can create a stunning digital mood board using one of the many online tools available.
+Traditionally, mood boards are created by hand, with pictures and other bits of inspiration taped or pinned to a corkboard.
+But these days, there’s no need to limit yourself to physical materials—you can create a stunning vision board using one of the many online tools available.

-The first step in creating a successful digital mood board is to pick a central theme.
+The first step is to pick a central theme.
 This could be a color scheme, a feeling, or a design style.
 Narrowing your focus will help you choose visuals that fit within your chosen theme and ultimately help bring your project to life.

 1. Choose your platform